 How can I book a training session?

-Please contact our Project Support Officer Jessica Breen and she will be happy to help.
+Please contact our Project Coordinator Adam Peel and he will be happy to help.

 Already completed our training course?